Fall Foliage Vacations: The Best Places to Travel in the U.S.

 Catskills and Hudson Valley, New York

-Just a couple of hours north of New York City, the Catskills and Hudson Valley are home to some of the most charming towns in the US.
-The Hudson River is dotted with charming small towns, all of which showcase incredible fall foliage.
-Some of our favorite towns in the region are Hudson, Beacon, and Kingston.
-All three have charming boutique hotels (we especially love The Roundhouse in Beacon!), adorable shopping districts, and incredible dining.
-Plus, if the weather doesn’t cooperate, you can enjoy a great indoor day at DIA: Beacon or touring any of the historic homes in the area.
-Hikes up to viewpoints like Overlook Mountain or Minnewaska State Park will give you sweeping views of the trees as they change color.
+Just a couple of hours north of New York City, the Catskills and Hudson Valley are home to some of the most charming towns in the country.
+The Hudson River is dotted with small towns that all show off incredible fall foliage.
+Some of our favorites are Hudson, Beacon, and Kingston.
+All three have lovely boutique hotels (we especially love The Roundhouse in Beacon), walkable shopping districts, and great dining.
+If the weather does not cooperate, you can spend an indoor day at DIA: Beacon or touring the area's historic homes.
+Hikes up to viewpoints like Overlook Mountain or Minnewaska State Park give you sweeping views of the trees as they change.

 When to visit: Early to mid October is the prime time for foliage in this region.

-How to get there: If you fly into New York City (LGA, JFK, or EWR), you can rent a car and drive north.
-Alternatively, opt for the Metro North for a weekend in a town off the train!
+How to get there: Fly into New York City (LGA, JFK, or EWR), rent a car, and drive north.
+You can also take the Metro North for a weekend in a town right off the train.

 Asheville, NC

-Asheville, NC is one of the best cities for seeing fall foliage.
-The Blue Ridge Parkway, which begins in Asheville, offers endless overlooks with dramatic views of the foliage.
-There are plenty of hiking trails from the Parkway, or you can simply drive through and take in the views.
-Asheville itself comes alive in the fall, with its many breweries offering fall flavors, and the farm-to-table restaurants are full of amazing seasonal menus.
+Asheville is one of the best cities in the country for fall foliage.
+The Blue Ridge Parkway, which begins here, offers endless overlooks with dramatic views of the color.
+There are plenty of hiking trails along the Parkway, or you can simply drive through and take in the views.
+Asheville itself comes alive in the fall, with breweries pouring seasonal flavors and farm-to-table restaurants full of fall menus.

-We recommend either staying in downtown Asheville at the AC Hotel Asheville Downtown for a central and affordable option, or at the Omni Grove Park Inn, which is set outside of town and offers amazing views of the foliage and a more luxurious stay!
+We recommend staying in downtown Asheville at the AC Hotel Asheville Downtown for a central, affordable option, or at the Omni Grove Park Inn, set just outside of town with beautiful foliage views and a more luxurious feel.

-When to visit: Fall colors peak in mid October.
+When to visit: Fall colors usually peak in mid October.

 How to get there: Fly into Asheville Regional Airport, or fly into Charlotte and rent a car for the one-hour drive.